cancer treatment policies

 • There is language in your policy saying we only cover what a patient is “legally liable” for, and you did not have to pay anything (or less than the full charge) to the doctor or hospital

-• This is a supplemental policy; we only pay for your out-of-pocket costs
+• This is a supplemental policy; we only pay your actual out-of-pocket costs

-• We need the insurance Explanation of Benefits (EOBs) or Medicare summaries to further assess your claim and see what the doctor or hospital really charged for your treatment
+• We need the insurance Explanation of Benefits (EOBs) or Medicare summaries to further assess your claim and see what the doctor or hospital really charged or got paid for your treatment

 • Medicare/Medicaid or some other insurance plan already paid 100% (or other percentage)

-There are multiple other ways unscrupulous insurers seek to limit or deny payments on a treatment policy as well, such as by never informing you of other tangential benefits that may exist for things like mileage traveling in a private vehicle, ambulance costs, blood/plasma/platelet charges, initial diagnosis or testing benefits, in-patient, hospital confinement, or attending physician benefits, while also making it burdensome for a policyholder to get paid by demanding ever-increasing information when is not necessary and wholly unfamiliar to a consumer—such as Form UB-04 or CMS-1500, or detailed hospital, surgical, and other reports—and not responding to inquiries on a timely basis to string policyholders along in the hopes they will eventually give up (or worse, die with no else being the wiser).
+There are multiple other ways unscrupulous insurers seek to limit or deny payments on a treatment policy as well, such as by never informing you of tangential benefits that may exist for things like mileage travelled in a private vehicle, ambulance costs, blood/plasma/platelet charges, initial diagnosis or testing benefits, in-patient, hospital confinement, or attending physician benefits, while also making it burdensome for a policyholder to get paid by demanding ever-increasing information that is not necessary and wholly unfamiliar to a consumer—such as Form UB-04 or CMS-1500, or detailed hospital, surgical, and other reports—and not responding to inquiries on a timely basis to string policyholders along in the hopes they will eventually give up (or worse, die with no left to be the wiser).

-Companies publicly sued in the past or otherwise alleged to have issued a treatment policy that could be subject to such practices includes all of the following: American Family Life Assurance Company; American Fidelity Assurance Company; American Public Life Insurance Company; Bankers United Life Assurance Company; Central United Life Insurance Company; Conseco Life Insurance Company; Dixie National Life Insurance Company; Equity National Life Insurance Company; Great American Reserve Insurance Company; Jefferson National Life Insurance Company; Life Investors Insurance Company of America; Occidental Life Insurance Company; Philadelphia American Life Insurance Company; Transamerica Life Insurance Company; and Texas International Life Insurance Company.
-Such insurance policies often change hands over time with new or successor companies appearing or changing their names and affiliations as well, so there are undoubtedly others that have issued policies over the years.
+Companies publicly sued in the past or otherwise alleged to have issued a treatment policy that could be subject to such practices include among others: American Family Life Assurance Company; American Fidelity Assurance Company; American Public Life Insurance Company; Bankers United Life Assurance Company; Central United Life Insurance Company; Dixie National Life Insurance Company; Equity National Life Insurance Company; Life Investors Insurance Company of America; Occidental Life Insurance Company; Philadelphia American Life Insurance Company; Transamerica Life Insurance Company; and Texas International Life Insurance Company.
+Such insurance policies change hands over time with new or successor companies appearing or changing names and affiliations often as well, so there are undoubtedly others involved with these policies over the years.

 What to do if You Are Denied Benefits on a Cancer, Critical Illness, or Other Health Care Treatment Policy

-Policyholders in Texas and most States are entitled to prompt processing and payment of claims, and for insurance companies, adjusters, and claims departments to act in good faith to help them obtain all the benefits to which they are entitled.
-Using the practices described herein to mislead a consumer and deny or limit payment based on an improper re-interpretation of policy language, is a deceptive practice that can be subject to increased statutory interest for a failure to make prompt payment along with treble or exemplary (aka “punitive”) damages, as well as attorneys’ fees and court costs.
+Policyholders in Texas and most other States are entitled to prompt processing and payment of claims, and for insurance companies, adjusters, and claims departments to act in good faith to help them obtain all the benefits to which they are entitled.
+Using the practices described herein to mislead a consumer and deny or limit a payout based on an improper re-interpretation of policy language, is a deceptive practice that can be subject to increased statutory interest for a failure to make timely payment along with treble or exemplary (aka “punitive”) damages, plus attorneys’ fees and court costs.

-After you have a written explanation that does not make sense or seems suspicious to you, it may be time to contact an attorney to review your claim.
-It is best not to wait too long as the statute of limitations in Texas for a bad faith insurance claim is two years (while a routine breach of contract claim can still exist up to four years, unless validly limited by the policy language to something less).
+It is important not to wait too long either as the statute of limitations in Texas for a bad faith insurance claim is two years (while a routine breach of contract claim can still exist up to four years, unless validly limited by policy language to something less).
 Wright Commercial Litigation has experience with diverse types of insurance claims in Texas, including cash benefit treatment policies.

-Contact the firm to see if it can assist you obtain full compensation as well.
+Contact the firm to see if it can help you obtain the full compensation to which you are entitled.